typetools/checker-framework/javaparser/readme.txt

 - Fixed issues:
 	- Issue 17: A refactor suggestion for AnnotationExpr and its subclasses
 	- Issue 21: Java 5 JavaParser compiled JARs
-	- Issue 22: Please use java.lang.reflect.Modifier constants in japa.parser.ast.body.ModifierSet
+	- Issue 22: Please use java.lang.reflect.Modifier constants in cfjapa.parser.ast.body.ModifierSet
 	- Issue 27: Implement the "equal" method
 	- Issue 30: equals and hashCode methods